adros/pro-xy/readme.md

-## url-replace
+# pro-xy

-Simple http proxy for redirecting requests to alternative URL.
+Simple pluggable http proxy.

-It can be used during development to redirect selected URLs (e.g. XHR requests) to another server (e.g. test/production server) without making cross-origin calls.

 It also allows to define plugins, that can change request or response in any other way.

 ## Usage

 1. Install
-		npm install -g url-replace
+		npm install -g pro-xy

-2. Create config file.
-Config file is single JSON file named .proxyrc.json.
-It can be placed in your home folder or in current folder.
-See below for config format.

-3. Run.
+2. Run.
-		url-replace
+		pro-xy

-Alternatively url-replace can also be required from another module and launched be calling *startProxy* method.
+Alternatively pro-xy can also be required from another module and launched be calling *start* method.

 ## Config file